Mount St. Mary's HospitalShift: Shift 2Status:

 - Doctor of Pharmacy degree (PharmD) with PGY-1 Pharmacy Residency focusing in a hospital or ambulatory care setting.
-Minimum of 1 additional year of experience as a clinical pharmacist with over 50 percent of their experience in a clinical setting required Board Certification (Board of Pharmacy Specialties also known as BPS) required within one year of eligibility.
+Minimum of one rotation in area of specialization.
+Board Certification (Board of Pharmacy Specialties also known as BPS) required within one year of eligibility.
 Specialty specific Board Certification required within one year of eligibility, or

 - Doctor of Pharmacy degree (PharmD) with 4 years of experience as Clinical Pharmacist with over 50 percent of their experience in a clinical setting and Board Certification (BPS), or